[Editor’s note: This story was previously published in March 2019. It has since been updated and republished.]

 Even though Nvidia is suffering over the last six months, the long-term picture remains very compelling.

 For example, Jefferies analyst Mark Lipacis (Track Record & Ratings) calls the January quarter a setback.
 However he says Nvidia remains “a top play on secular themes” in AI, gaming and autonomous vehicles.
 He tells investors to “buy the confession.”
-Indeed his $246 price target suggests near-60% upside potential from current levels.

 “While there are no guarantees of a winner in the AI race, we think Nvidia is well ahead of its peers and is continuing to gain traction due primarily to the value of Cuda software” says RBC Capital.
 It estimates over one million engineers working with Cuda and calls it “the secret sauce that underlies the entire ecosystem.”
 Get the NVDA Stock Research Report.